Yoctol/bottender/website/versioned_docs/version-1.0.5/the-basics-session.md

 ## Session Id

-Bottender provide a consistent interface `session.id` as a unique identifier for all platform in all kinds of request.
+Bottender provides a consistent interface `session.id` as a unique identifier for all platform in all kinds of request.

 ### Usage